befelix/nautilus-pushbullet/README.md

  * sudo ln -s /usr/share/nautilus-python/extensions/nautilus-pushbullet.py /usr/bin/nautilus-pushbullet
  * nautilus-pushbullet

-The last commands propts you to enter you Access Token (API) and the current device name of pushbullet.
-The restricted device stops the script from pushing to the device you are currently working on.
-This command needs to be run only once.
+The last commands propts you to enter you Access Token (API) and the current device name of pushbullet (e.g. the name of your Browser).
+Entering the current device name makes sure that you do not push files to yourself.
+You only need to run the last command once.